-October 1st, is the day every wildlife lover waits for.
-Almost all the National Parks of India open post monsoon on this day.
+October 1st is the day every wildlife lover waits for.
+Almost all the National Parks of India open post-monsoon on this day.
 Kanha’s season 2016-17 started with a bang.
 On 1st October itself almost all vehicles spotted two huge male Tigers in close proximity.
-They were doing territory markings, hugging trees and scratching ground to make their presence felt in the wild.
-Due to social media and interest of tourists these two Tigers were immediately identified as Chota Munna & Bheema.
+They were doing territory markings, hugging trees and scratching the ground to make their presence felt in the wild.
+Due to social media and interest of tourists, these two Tigers were immediately identified as Chota Munna & Bheema.

-Bajrang was seen in full command in meadow this season and also seen mating with Link 8 female.
+Bajrang was seen in full command in the meadow this season and also seen mating with Link 8 female.
 Neelam has grabbed all attraction in the meadow.
 She is a mother of four cubs fathered by Bajrang.
-She was often sighted with her tiny four cubs in kanha meadow, no doubt she has replaced herself with Umarpani female who ruled kanha meadow for almost a decade.
+She was often sighted with her tiny four cubs in Kanha Safari meadow, no doubt she has replaced herself with Umarpani female who ruled Kanha meadow for almost a decade.
 Another female called Parsotola female was also sighted with three cubs.

-Thin stripe -2 will have lot of challenges in Kanha as there are already two bigger and young males are dominating Kanha zone.
+Thin stripe -2 will have a lot of challenges in Kanha as there are already two bigger and young males are dominating Kanha zone.
 So there were three males sighted in Kanha zone this season, Bajrang, Thin stripe 2 & Bamnidadar male.
-But still there was no news and sign of the Red eyed male.
+But still, there was no news and sign of the Red-eyed male.

 Kisli zone surprised everyone with the sightings this season.
 The attraction of the zone was a new male called Dhamangaon male.
 He was regularly sighted in Kisli throughout the season.
 Karai ghati male was also sighted frequently.

-Munna the legend of Kanha had vanished from the core last monsoon and spent most of his time in the buffer.
-There was no news of him and everyone believed he would never come back in core.
-But as season started he was sighted in his kingdom.
+Munna the legend of Kanha Safari had vanished from the core the last monsoon and spent most of his time in the buffer.
+There was no news of him and everyone believed he would never come back in the core.
+But as the season started he was sighted in his kingdom.
 The entire credit goes to the Forest department who kept tracking this CAT boy in the buffer zone also.
-Munna has lived his life and now he is in last stage of his life.
-He ruled all over kanha like a King.
-Kisli being occupied by three big males is going to pose a life threatening challenge to Munna.
+Munna has lived his life and now he is in the last stage of his life.
+He ruled all over Kanha like a King.
+Kisli being occupied by three big males is going to pose a life-threatening challenge to Munna.

-28th of October we got a news that a Tiger was found dead in Bishanpura range, the news spread all over like a jungle fire and I started receiving calls and messages from all my friends.
-We were assuming it could be Chota Munna or Bheema as spot of the death was mentioned as Bishanpura.
+28th of October we got the news that a Tiger was found dead in Bishanpura range, the news spread all over like jungle fire and I started receiving calls and messages from all my friends.
+We were assuming it could be Chota Munna or Bheema as a spot of the death was mentioned as Bishanpura.

-Late night it was confirmed that the dead tiger was Kingfisher.
+Late-night it was confirmed that the dead tiger was Kingfisher.
 Eyes were full of tears and heart was not ready to accept the truth.
 We humans are emotional fools and develop a great bonding with animals.
 That was the day I realized our attachment towards these big cats, I literally cried and felt like losing a family member.
-As per post-mortem report several wounds on his body indicated he was killed by some other male but question remains unanswered as to who killed Kingfisher?
+As per post-mortem report, several wounds on his body indicated he was killed by some other male but the question remains unanswered as to who killed Kingfisher?
 Was it Umarpani or Chota Munna or Bheema?

-This was followed by another tragic news in December when Bheema was found almost dead by forest department.
+This was followed by another tragic news in December when Bheema was found almost dead by the forest department.
 He was kept under medical supervision for a week but he lost the battle of life.
-On 11th of December he took his last breath.
-When I last saw him on 16th of November, he was slightly limping and he had few injuries on his forelimbs.
+On the 11th of December, he took his last breath.
+When I last saw him on the 16th of November, he was slightly limping and he had few injuries on his forelimbs.